programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 ## What is an API?

-The term API, short for Application Programming Interface, refers to a part of a computer program designed to be used or manipulated by another program, as opposed to an interface designed to be used or manipulated by a human.
-Computer programs frequently need to communicate amongst themselves or with the underlying operating system, and APIs are one way they do it.

-However, if you've heard the term API before, chances are it's been used not to refer to APIs in general, but instead to a specific kind of API, the web API.
-Web APIs are often called HTTP or REST APIs, terms which have specific technical meanings but which generally refer to the same concept.
+If you've heard the term API before, chances are it's been used not to refer to APIs in general, but instead to a specific kind of API, the web API.
 A web API allows for information or functionality to be manipulated by other programs via the internet.
 For example, with Twitter's web API, you can write a program in a language like Python or Javascript that can perform tasks such as favoriting tweets or collecting tweet metadata.
+Web APIs are often called HTTP or REST APIs, terms which have specific technical meanings but which generally refer to the same concept.

+In programming more generally, the term API, short for Application Programming Interface, refers to a part of a computer program designed to be used or manipulated by another program, as opposed to an interface designed to be used or manipulated by a human.
+Computer programs frequently need to communicate amongst themselves or with the underlying operating system, and APIs are one way they do it.
+In this tutorial, however, we'll be using the term API to refer specifically to web APIs.b

 ## When to Create an API

-If you have data you wish to share with the world, an API is one way you can get it into the hands of others.
-However, APIs are not always the best way of sharing data with users.
-If the size of the data you are providing is relatively small, you can instead provide a "data dump" in the form of a downloadable JSON, XML, CSV, or SQLite file.
-Depending on your resources, this approach can be viable up to a download size of a few gigabytes.

-An alternative to FTP (file transfer protocol, or "regular" downloads) is the distributed torrent protocol, which can be viable for large files if users are willing to continue to "seed." or upload portions of a file after downloading.
-Torrenting has its own disadvantages, as torrent traffic is blocked or monitored on many campus, library, and workplace networks.

 In general, consider an API if: